Master of Science in Kinesiology, MS

 Frequently Asked Questions

-Applicants who hold an undergraduate degree in an unrelated field are expected to have the equivalent of 8 semester hours of anatomy and physiology
+Applicants are expected to have the equivalent of 8 semester hours of anatomy and physiology.

 Students typically complete the program in 4-6 semesters but this is dependent upon course availability and individual scheduling.